 These succulents grow best in locations where they will enjoy the full sun at least six or more hours per day.
 Most species will tolerate partial shade but will not thrive in deep shade.
 Keep indoor Sedums in a sunny window or under artificial lights.

 Sedums do not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
-Choose a gritty, well-draining soil.
+Choose a well-draining soil mix.

 Their ability to thrive even in shallow, poor, sandy, or rocky soils has made them a popular choice for green roofs.